-As you may already know, dermal fillers are a great way to provide a temporary solution to facial lines and wrinkles.
-However, recent studies indicate that repeated and prolonged use of deep tissue facial fillers can cause permanent damage or damage to the lymphatic system of the face.
+Dermal fillers are a popular way to temporarily reduce the appearance of wrinkles and facial lines.
+However, recent studies suggest that prolonged and repeated use of deep tissue facial fillers can cause permanent damage or damage to the lymphatic system of the face.
 According to research published in Aesthetics, long-acting dermal fillers have higher rates of complications, such as infections and nodules.
-HA fillers, depending on their specific chemical composition, can last from six months to much longer before they are gradually absorbed by the body.
+Hyaluronic acid (HA) fillers, depending on their specific chemical composition, can last from six months to much longer before they are gradually absorbed by the body.

-There have been some advances in the development of these dermal fillers, and they will typically last 12 months or longer.
+Recent advances in the development of these dermal fillers have made them last up to 12 months or longer.
 This filler uses calcium (in the form of microscopic particles) and adds it to a gel that is then injected.
-Involuntary injection into blood vessels The most serious risk associated with dermal fillers is accidental injection into a blood vessel.
-For the most part, people use hyaluronic acid fillers, the same component found in many topical skin care products designed for anti-aging and skin volume.
+The most serious risk associated with dermal fillers is accidental injection into a blood vessel.
+Most people use HA fillers, which is the same component found in many topical skin care products designed for anti-aging and skin volume.

-They are afraid that, over time, their skin will sag after receiving the filler and they are tied to injections for life.
+Some people worry that their skin will sag after receiving the filler and they will be tied to injections for life.
 While it is more durable compared to other more easily biodegradable fillers, it has potential complications, such as clumping or visibility under the skin.
-So where does this leave the smart consumer interested in non-invasive treatments to reduce the signs of aging?
+So what should a smart consumer interested in non-invasive treatments to reduce the signs of aging do?
 Finding the right doctor to perform the dermal filler procedure is key.
 Lamperle and colleagues (200) examined the tissue of several different injectable fillers, including Restylane, after intradermal infiltration into the volar forearm.

 If your healthcare provider confirms that dermal fillers are an option for you, know that all medical products have benefits and risks.
 Although infections also occur from temporary fillers such as HA and can cause damage to the skin and subcutaneous fat, they are rare, Kennedy says.
 The exact cause of these chronic inflammatory reactions following injection of chemically modified hyaluronic acid fillers has been discussed.